-Estimate Focal Length=` on the main settings tab of FaceTracker.
+Estimate Focal Length on the main settings tab of FaceTracker.
 Estimation will happen each time you move or change the 3D model.

-Now we need to analyze the footage.
-To do this, find the
+Now we need to pre-analyse the footage.

 Analysis File input field on the main settings tab of FaceTracker, enter the path where FaceTracker should save the analysis file or press the button with an arrow next to the field to choose a path using a file dialog.
 When you’ve specified the path, press

-Analyze button next to the path field.
+Analyse button next to the path field.
 A confirmation dialog with selectable frame range will appear.
 If you don’t want to track the model across the whole footage, you can specify the frame range here, it will reduce the analysis time.
 When the frame range is set according to your needs, press

-Everything is ready for tracking.
+Now everything is ready for tracking.
 Connect FaceTracker node to a

 Viewer, choose a frame to start with and press